python-botogram/botogram/docs/api/telegram.rst

       :param str caption: The new caption of the media file.
       :param object attach: An extra thing to attach to the message.
       :param object extra: An extra reply interface object to attach.
+      :param str syntax: The name of the syntax used for the message.

       .. deprecated:: 0.4

          The *extra* parameter is now deprecated

       .. versionadded:: 0.3

+      .. versionchanged:: 0.6

+         Support text formatting in caption through *syntax*.

    .. py:method:: edit_attach(attach)